darkreader/darkreader.org/src/blog/posts/custom-site-settings.md

 Dark Reader now processes inline styles and SVG images: newsletters, vector icons and charts should look better.

-Many other Dynamic Theme mode bugs were fixed, you can track the progress [here](https://github.com/darkreader/darkreader/commits).
+Many other Dynamic Theme bugs were fixed, you can track the progress <a href="https://github.com/darkreader/darkreader/commits" target="_blank">here</a>.
 Dynamic mode became default for new users.

 ### Other bug fixes
 - Firefox browser theme will not be changed by default.